 As for the surface layer of the soil, I sowed a mixture of white clover and alfalfa on the barren ground.
-It was several years before they could take hold, but finally they came up and covered the orchard hillsides.
-I also planted Japanese radish (daikon).
+It was several years before they could take hold, but finally they came up and covered the or- chard hillsides.
+I also planted Japanese, radish (daikon).
 The roots of this hearty vegetable penetrate deeply into the soil, adding organic matter and opening channels for air and water circulation.
-It reseeds itself easily and after one sowing you can almost forget about it.
+It reseeds itself easily and after one sowing, you can almost forget about it.

 As the soil became richer, the weeds started to make a comeback.
-After seven or eight years, the clover almost disappeared among the weeds, so I tossed out a little more clover seed in late summer after cutting back the weeds.

-As a result of this thick weed / clover cover, over the past twenty-five years, the surface layer of the orchard soil, which had been hard red clay, has become loose, dark colored, and rich with earthworms and organic matter.
+After seven or eight years, the clover almost disappeared among the weeds, so I tossed out a little more clover seed in late summer after cutting back the weeds (During the summer Mr. Fukuoka cuts the weeds, briers, and tree sprouts growing beneath the orchard trees with a scythe.).
+As a result of this thick weed/clover cover, over the past twenty-five years, the surface layer of the orchard soil, which had been hard red clay, has become loose, dark coloured, and rich with earthworms and organic matter.

-'With the green manure fertilizing the topsoil and the roots of the Morishima acacia improving the soil deep down, you can do quite well without fertilizer and there is no need to cultivate between the orchard trees.
+With the green manure fertilizing the topsoil and the roots of the Morishima acacia improving the soil deep down, you can do quite well without fertilizer and there is no need to cultivate between the orchard trees.
 With tall trees for windbreaks, citrus in the middle, and a green manure cover below, I have found a way to take it easy and let the orchard manage itself.